abhirathod95/travel-blog/src/blog/travel/2018-10-10/London.md

 ##<center>**DAY 2: Day Trip**</center>

-I normally don't like to book day trips with a tour guide in a bus, but it seemed like the best option for seeing
+I normally don't like to book day trips with a tour guide in a bus, but it seemed like the best option for seeing the most in our one day out of the city.

 #### **Windsor**
 ![test](../../images/UK/London/London_4.jpg)